Saturday 9th March 2024

 BACK TO LIST

 The Vice Chair will support the Chair in the development and delivery of the action plan.
 Leading on the coordination of all group and captain’s meetings, keep track of programme budgets alongside SSS staff and support in event delivery.
-Note, this role will have a specific XC focus to support our competitive programme.

 View the job description here.